RadiusNetworks/flybuy-ios/doc/orders.md

 ## <span id="observe-orders">Observe Orders</span>

 Set up observers to get updates about orders.

-Fetching the orders will broadcast `NSNotifications` as updates are received.
 You can add a method like `registerForNotifications()` in a view controller and call it from `viewDidLoad()`.

 ```swift
 override func viewDidLoad() {